sharif-apu/SAGAN_BMVC21/README.md

 # Traaning with Real-world Noisy Images
-To train our model with real-world noisy images, please download "Smartphone Image Denoising Dataset" and comment out line 29 of dataTools/customDataloader.py file.
-Rest of the training procedure should be reamain same as learning from synthesised images.
+To train our model with real-world noisy images, please download "Smartphone Image Denoising Dataset" and comment out line-29 of dataTools/customDataloader.py.
+The rest of the training procedure should remain the same as learning from synthesized images.

 follow the training/data extraction procedure similar to the synthesized images.